Project Layout 1.2.1-SNAPSHOT API

 java.util.Collection<String> sources = layout.getSources();

-Scan a repository tree with a processor
+Process a repository tree

 java.io.File repoDir = new java.io.File("C:\\path\\to\\repo");